-The City continues to work closely with development partners of the Oakland neighborhood to leverage private/public funds.
+The City continues to work closely with development and social services partners to leverage private/public funds that impact LMI communities.
 In addition, matching requirements are satisfied through other eligible local resources and in-kind services.

 If appropriate, describe publicly owned land or property located within the jurisdiction that may be used to address the needs identified in the plan